-- the contribution of the project to local, regional and state government's economic vision and aspirations, objectives, strategies, plans and policies for the area or industrial sectors - the effects of this project on the local and regional economies, including goods and services supplied to, or received from, local or regional markets - the long and short-term beneficial (such as job creation) and adverse impacts (such as increased labour costs, or competition with local small business) that are likely to result from the development - impacts on the economic value of existing resources - · stimulus, catalytic or second-order effects - cumulative effects of the project in relation to other economic development opportunities - a benefit-impact table that disaggregates the benefits and impacts or costs - the potential, if any, for direct equity investment in the project by local businesses or communities - the cost to all levels of government of any additional regulatory function or infrastructure provision - implications for future economic development in the locality (including constraints on surrounding land uses and existing industry) - the potential economic impact of any major hazard identified in section 4.14 - the distributional effects of the project including proposals to mitigate any negative impact on disadvantaged groups - the value of lost opportunities or gained opportunities for other economic activities anticipated in the future - economic impacts on local property values.

-The assessment must consider the Local Industry Policy - A Fair Go for Local Industry (Qld Gov., 2008).
+- the separate phases of the project, such as construction, operation and after ceasing operations - the effects of this project on the local and regional economies, including goods and services supplied to, or received from, local or regional markets - the long and short-term beneficial (such as job creation) and adverse impacts (such as increased labour costs, or competition with local small business) that are likely to result from the development - impacts on the economic value of existing resources - stimulus, catalytic or second-order effects - cumulative effects of the project in relation to other economic development opportunities - a benefit-impact table that disaggregates the benefits and impacts or costs - the potential, if any, for direct equity investment in the project by local businesses or communities - the cost to all levels of government of any additional regulatory function or infrastructure provision - implications for future economic development in the locality (including constraints on surrounding land uses and existing industry) - the potential economic impact of any major hazard identified in section 4.14 - the distributional effects of the project including proposals to mitigate any negative impact on disadvantaged groups - the value of lost opportunities or gained opportunities for other economic activities anticipated in the future - economic impacts on local property values. - The assessment must consider the Local Industry Policy A Fair Go for Local Industry (Qld Gov., 2010).